Five More Considerations when Networking for a Board Position

 Think creatively and meaningfully and find ways to manufacture opportunities to meet the people you want to meet.

-I’m not suggesting being inappropriate, rude or inconsiderate; rather, being genuine and respectful.
+I’m not suggesting being inappropriate, rude or inconsiderate; rather, be genuine and respectful.

-Always remember: be polite; don’t be forceful; don’t stalk; and respect their time and space.
+Always remember: be polite; don’t be forceful; don’t stalk; and respect peoples’ time and space.

 4. You only get out what you put in